Nyholm/psr7/doc/final.md

 ## Mocking classes

 The PSR-7 classes are all value objects and they can be used without mocking.
-If one really needs to create a special scenario, one cna mock the interface instead.
+If one really needs to create a special scenario, one can mock the interface instead.